apache/royale-asjs/README.md

 # Software Dependencies

-The FlexJS framework depends on the Google Closure Library.
+FlexJS depends on the Google Closure Library.

 # Thanks for using [Apache Royale](http://royale.apache.org).
 Enjoy!